 Six of the seven species of marine turtle in the world are known to inhabit the North Marine Region.
-All six species are listed as threatened under the EPBC Act, and have important breeding, nesting and/or feeding areas in or adjacent to the North Marine Region.
+All six species the EPBC Act, and have important breeding, nesting and/or feeding areas in or Region.
 In particular, the region supports globally significant populations of green, hawksbill, olive ridley and flatback turtles.
-In the North Marine Region, the pressures assessed as of concern for marine turtles are invasive species and marine debris.
-The pressures assessed as of potential concern for marine turtles are sea level rise, changes in sea temperature, bycatch (commercial fishing), extraction of living resources (Indigenous harvest), noise pollution (seismic exploration) and light pollution (offshore activities).
-The conservation status of marine turtles, the significance of the North Marine Region to their recovery and the pressures facing them in the region make the species group a priority for conservation effort (DSEWPC 2012).
+In the North Marine Region, the concern for marine turtles are invasive species and marine debris.
+The pressures assessed changes temperature, bycatch (commercial fishing), extraction of living resources (Indigenous harvest), pollution (seismic exploration) and light pollution (offshore activities). marine turtles, the significance of the North Marine Region to their recovery and the pressures facing them in the region make the species group tracking, nest site monitoring for hatchling success and sex ratios, feral pig control and exclusion fencing, nest beach weed control, vehicle beach access management, marine debris clean up, quantification of traditional take and community education programs (CLCAC 2013a; CLCAC 2014a).